ReidTPowell/TNBC-PGx/README.md

 **Content:**<br>
 <pre>
+~/data                    All dataframes that are required to run "TNBC PGx notebook.Rmd" and replicate primary analysis.
-~/data                    All dataframes that are required to run the Rmd and replicate analysis ~/Reports                 Pre-computed outputs from the Rmd.
+~/data2                   All dataframes that are required to run the "TNBC PGx notebook2.Rmd" and replicate analysis for validation/PEV time studies studies
+~/Reports                 Pre-computed outputs from the Rmd.
 Interactive HTML files likely need to be downloaded before opening
-TNBC PGx notebook.Rmd     Annotated Notebook to regenerate key figures TNBC PGx notebook.RData   Binary of the notebook data Readme.md                 This file
+TNBC PGx notebook.Rmd     Annotated Notebook to regenerate key figures TNBC PGx notebook2.Rmd    Annotated Notebook to regenerate key figures for the validation/PEV time studies studies TNBC PGx notebook.RData   Binary of the notebook data Readme.md                 This file
 </pre>